Projective and affine structures in positive characteristic I: Chern class formulas and Characterizations of projective spaces: -projective/affine structure on projective/affine spaces

 \subsection{Uniqueness of $F^\N$-projective structures on projective spaces}

-\leavevmode\\ Let $\N$ be a positive integer.
-To begin with, we construct the trivial $F^\N$-projective (resp., $F^\N$-affine) structure on the projective (resp., affine) space $\mbP^n$ (resp., $\mbA^n$), as well as construct the corresponding $F^\N$-indigenous (resp., $F^\N$-affine-indigenous) structure and dormant indigenous $\mcD_{\mbP^n}^{(\N-1)}$-module (resp., dormant affine-indigenous $\mcD_{\mbA^n}^{(\N-1)}$-module). \\ {\bf $F^\N$-projective and $F^\N$-affine structures}:
+Let $\N$ be a positive integer.
+To begin with, we construct the trivial $F^\N$-projective (resp., $F^\N$-affine) structure on the projective (resp., affine) space $\mbP^n$ (resp., $\mbA^n$), as well as the corresponding dormant indigenous $\mcD_{\mbP^n}^{(\N-1)}$-module (resp., dormant affine-indigenous $\mcD_{\mbA^n}^{(\N-1)}$-module).

 We shall set